Skin Lesion Classification Based on ResNet-50 Enhanced With Adaptive Spatial Feature Fusion: Introduction

 \section{Introduction}

-As one of the most critical cancers all over the world, the skin cancers are in an increasing tendency for years \cite{rf1}.
-Based on surveys, nearly 108,420 new cases of skin cancer are diagnosed in the United States in 2020 \cite{Siegel2020ColorectalCS} while there are about 97,610 new cases confirmed with 7,990 deaths estimated in 2022 \cite{ijms23073478}.
-Early diagnose of skin cancer is essential for reducing the risk of death because they can be solved with essential excision \cite{rf2} while the patients will face a more than 80$\%$ risk of death if the diagnose is delayed \cite{Balch2009FinalVO}.
-However, the primary recognition of the image of dermoscopy depends on professional dermatologists.
-Hence, there exists problems of high dependability of the experiences and poor repeatability, which leads to the low efficiency.
+Skin cancer is a major global public health concern with rising incidence rates~\cite{rf1}.
+According to recent statistics, approximately 108,420 new cases of skin cancer were diagnosed in the United States in 2020~\cite{Siegel2020ColorectalCS}, with projections estimating 97,610 new cases and 7,990 deaths in 2022~\cite{ijms23073478}.
+Early diagnosis is critical for patient survival; timely excision can be curative~\cite{rf2}, whereas delayed diagnosis significantly increases mortality risk~\cite{Balch2009FinalVO}.
+Currently, primary recognition relies heavily on visual inspection by dermatologists, a process subject to inter-observer variability and heavily dependent on clinician experience, leading to potential inconsistencies and reduced diagnostic efficiency.

-To overcome this problem, computer-aided diagnosis (CAD) has emerged as a valuable tool despite challenges such as uneven color, blurred lesion edges, and inter-class similarity \cite{Maiti2020ComputeraidedDO,Li2024ResidualCS}.
-With the rise of Artificial Intelligence (AI), deep learning—especially CNN has become the most effective approach in medical image analysis \cite{Dayananda2023AMCCNetAA,10.1007/978-981-96-9961-2_39}.
-Classic CNNs such as VGG-16, Inception, and ResNet have shown superior performance compared to manual methods, with ResNet particularly advantageous due to its shortcut connections \cite{rf4}.
-Therefore, ResNet and its modifications are regarded as promising directions for skin cancer diagnosis \cite{Tan2024SkinLR}.
+To address these limitations, computer-aided diagnosis (CAD) systems have emerged as a valuable tool, despite inherent challenges such as uneven color distribution, blurred lesion boundaries, and inter-class similarity~\cite{Maiti2020ComputeraidedDO,Li2024ResidualCS}.
+With the advancement of Artificial Intelligence (AI), deep learning—particularly Convolutional Neural Networks (CNNs)—has become the dominant paradigm in medical image analysis~\cite{Dayananda2023AMCCNetAA,10.1007/978-981-96-9961-2_39}.
+Classic CNN architectures such as VGG-16, Inception, and ResNet have demonstrated superior performance compared to traditional manual methods.
+Among these, ResNet is particularly advantageous due to its shortcut connections, which mitigate the vanishing gradient problem and enable the training of deeper networks~\cite{rf4}.
+ResNet and its variants are therefore regarded as promising directions for skin lesion diagnosis~\cite{Tan2024SkinLR}.
+Furthermore, ResNet architectures offer favorable hardware efficiency: owing to their dense convolutions and compact activation maps, they exhibit a high compute-to-memory ratio that is well-suited to modern accelerators.
+Empirically, ResNet-RS models have been reported to train up to 2.7× faster than EfficientNet-B6 on GPUs and up to 4.7× faster than EfficientNet-B5 on TPUs, yielding a superior speed–accuracy Pareto frontier~\cite{bello2021resnetrs}.